-During the medieval period, the area was in agricultural use, with two granges (agricultural centres) of Kirkstall Abbey nearby: New Grange to the south and Moor Grange to the west (both sites are now redeveloped).
+During the medieval period, the area was in agricultural use, with two granges (agricultural centres) of Kirkstall Abbey nearby.
+New Grange to the south and Moor Grange to the west, both now redeveloped.

 Subsequent development took place on a plot-by-plot basis throughout the 20th century.
 The area is developed on a grid-plan layout designed to create a sense of order and uniform regularity.
-The curving line of Spen Road predates the suburb and contrasts with the rectilinear grid and a former field wall can still be found at the northern end of North Parade.
+The curving line of Spen Road predates the suburb and contrasts with the rectilinear grid.
+A former field wall can still be found today, at the northern end of North Parade.